MicheleCotrufo/pdf2doi/README.md

 ```pdf2doi.pdf2doi``` is a list of dictionaries (or just a single dictionary if a single file was targeted).
 Each dictionary has the following keys

 ```
-result['identifier'] =      DOI or other identifier (or None if nothing is found) result['identifier_type'] = string specifying the type of identifier (e.g. 'doi' or 'arxiv') result['validation_info'] = Additional info on the paper.
+result['identifier'] =      DOI or other identifier (or None if no identifier was found for this file) result['identifier_type'] = string specifying the type of identifier (e.g. 'doi' or 'arxiv') result['validation_info'] = Additional info on the paper.
 If the online validation is enabled, then result['validation_info']
-                            will typically contain a bibtex entry for this paper.
+                            will contain a bibtex entry for this paper.
 Otherwise it will just contain True
 result['path'] =            path of the pdf file result['method'] =          method used to find the identifier
 ```